 - Disconnect all unnecessary USB devices.

-- Use original data cable to establish connection between your device and MacBook.
+- Use original data cable to establish a connection between your device and MacBook.

 - Enable USB debugging mode on your Galaxy device.